frankdotdev/frankdotdev/README.md

 ---

 ### 📈 Philosophy
-> "I build software solutions across any field—ensuring scalability, security, and best practices.
+> "I build software solutions across any field, ensuring scalability, security, and best practices.
 From automation scripts to enterprise systems, if it solves a problem, I build it."

 ---